AllenNeuralDynamics/aind-data-schema/docs/source/coordinate_systems.md

 #### 3D vs 4D and Depth

-Because skull shapes vary across animals the most useful coordinates to re-create insertions across animals are often the AP/ML position of the entry coordinate (this assumes you drop down to the brain surface on the SI dimension) and then the "depth", i.e. the insertion distance of the tip of the inserted device from the brain (or dura) surface, whether a probe, fiber, needle, whatever.
+Because skull shapes vary across animals the most useful coordinates to re-create insertions across animals are often the AP/ML position of the entry coordinate and then the "depth", i.e. the insertion distance of the tip of the inserted device from the brain (or dura) surface, whether a probe, fiber, needle, whatever.
+To support these kinds of insertions we include a depth axis option, making your coordinate system 4-dimensional.
+In most cases users should report the coordinates of the *entry coordinate* at the brain/dura surface using the first three (AP, ML, SI) values and then the depth *from the brain/dura surface* in the fourth depth coordinate.
+In many situations scientists don't need to record the SI value, which varies from mouse-to-mouse, as long as they drop directly from the (AP, ML) point to the surface along the SI axis.
+If your experiments fall into that category you can use an (AP, ML, Depth) coordinate system.

-To support these kinds of insertions we include a depth axis option.
-You can then construct 4-Dimensional coordinate systems that include (AP, ML, SI, Depth) or simply use (AP, ML, Depth).
+Note that the process by which you perform an insertion should be recorded in a protocol, especially if there are specific details a user would need to know about how to interpret coordinates.

 ### CoordinateSystemLibrary